 However, installing the necessary components for these technologies can also be prohibitively expensive.
 More importantly, these solutions can be harmful, making them a poor solution for high-occupancy buildings.
 Additionally, early evidence indicates they haven’t proven to be that effective at eliminating indoor virus threats.

-Another option is to use portable, multi-layered air filters which capture and destroy airborne microbes on contact.
+Another option is to use portable, multi-layered air filters that capture and remove aerosols containing airborne microbes.
 Overall, this path can be much more cost-effective ($0.25 per square foot per month) and easy to implement.

 On the downside, these solutions require personnel to design the deployment and ensure air changes occur frequently.
-Fortunately, some vendors offer air purification services which include everything required to purify indoor air, including air filter replacements and remote connectivity to ensure filter systems are online, providing proof to staff and occupants that air purification is active.
+Fortunately, some vendors offer smart air purifier services which include everything required to purify indoor air, including air filter monitoring powered by remote connectivity to ensure filter systems are online, providing proof to staff and occupants that air purification is active.

-For many, air purification services overcome both the cost and implementation challenges of upgrading HVAC to meet the demands created by COVID-19.
+For many, commercial-grade smart air purifiers can overcome both the cost and implementation challenges of upgrading HVAC to meet the demands created by COVID-19.
 With these services, you typically don’t have to deal with the headache of upgrading your entire facilities management system, or worry about potential harm or ineffectiveness of other technologies.

 At a time when companies are facing economic and safety pressures, turnkey air purification services may be the best solution for bolstering indoor air quality, at least in the short term.